Frequently Asked Questions…

 I’m over 30 and healthy.
 Why can’t I join the Anthony Nolan register?

-…It costs at least £100 to add each person to Anthony Nolan’s register.
+…It costs approx. £100 to add each person to Anthony Nolan’s register.
 It can take many years for a person to be identified as a match however a donor has to be removed when they reach the age of 60.

 Anthony Nolan have set age limits (16-30) because clinicians judge that donors from this age range provide the best outcomes for patients.
 In addition the recuiting of donors at an earlier age ensures potential donors can stay on the register for as long as possible.
 Delete Blood Cancer have a 17-55 recuitment age range.